Utah Fuel Company

 October 5, 1955

 Minerals Development Corporation sold its Somerset coal properties in Colorado (the Somerset and Oliver mines) to U. S. Steel's Columbia-Geneva Steel Division.
-The purchased U. S. Steel successful testing of Somerset coal in its Geneva steel mill, starting in January 1953, and purchased an option to buy the mine in January 1955.
+U. S. Steel had successful tested Somerset coal in its Geneva steel mill, starting in January 1953, and purchased an option to buy the mine in January 1955.
 The two mines were shipping 10,000 tons per month to Geneva.
 (Daily Herald, October 5, 1955, "announced today")

 (After 1953, coal from the Somerset and Oliver mines was shipped to U. S. Steel at Geneva.
 U. S. Steel completed its wash and preparation plant near Wellington, Utah, in 1958.
 After 1958, Somerset coal was shipped to Wellington and blended with coal from U. S. Steel's Horse Canyon mine (served by Carbon County Ry.), and the blended coal was shipped to Geneva.)